Jalle19/vagrant-registry-generator/README.md

   outputPath                         The path where the output is generated (e.g. s3://my-bucket)

 Options:
-      --awsAccessKey[=AWSACCESSKEY]  The AWS access key to use (required when using S3 paths) --awsSecretKey[=AWSSECRETKEY]  The AWS secret key to use (required when using S3 paths) --awsRegion[=AWSREGION]        The AWS region where your S3 bucket resides (required when using S3 paths) -h, --help                         Display this help message -q, --quiet                        Do not output any message
+      --awsAccessKey[=AWSACCESSKEY]  The AWS access key to use (required when using S3 paths).
+If not specified the value will be read from the AWS_ACCESS_KEY_ID environment variable
+      --awsSecretKey[=AWSSECRETKEY]  The AWS secret key to use (required when using S3 paths).
+If not specified the value will be read from the AWS_SECRET_ACCESS_KEY environment variable
+      --awsRegion[=AWSREGION]        The AWS region where your S3 bucket resides (required when using S3 paths) -h, --help                         Display this help message -q, --quiet                        Do not output any message